 Why is My Heater Constantly Running?

 Some heating equipment uses a fan to distribute warm air throughout a home.
 When the fan continuously blows, you might wonder, “Why won’t my heater turn off?”
-If it seems as if your heating system is working overtime to keep your home’s temperature comfortable during the cool months of the year, a bit of troubleshooting is in order.
-In some situations, you might need to call an HVAC professional.
+If it seems like your heating system is working overtime to keep your home’s temperature comfortable during the cool months of the year, a bit of troubleshooting is in order.

 Common Problems & Solutions from Our Portland HVAC Experts.